vtexdocs/help-center-content/docs/known-issues/en/if-the-correios-tables-are-not-concatenated-in-the-ready-to-dispatch-filter-the-label-generation-does-not-work-properly.md

 ---
-title: If the Correios tables are not concatenated in the Ready to dispatch filter the label generation does not work properly
+title: 'If the Correios tables are not concatenated in the Ready to dispatch filter the label generation does not work properly'
 id: sjvdk1dovk0UBfJJEBVcs
 status: PUBLISHED
 createdAt: 2022-02-03T19:53:04.280Z